cantsin/cantsin.github.io/_posts/2014-12-05-fsharp-ascendant.md

 All that being said, my exploratory research was conclusive in at least one regard: I will be promoting and using F# for work (one of the few advantages of [leading a startup](http://www.openhorizonlabs.com/)!)

-There is no doubt in my mind that F# is ready for production use.
+There is no doubt in my mind that F# is ready for prime time.

 ## References